10 Tips for Conscious Consumption in Everyday Life

 Many items that end up in landfills could be repurposed, recycled, or used by someone else.

-Some clothing stores, for example, offer recycling programs for old garments, and electronics shops sometimes accept used devices for proper disposal.
+Some clothing stores, for example, offer recycling programs for old garments, and electronics stores sometimes accept used devices for proper disposal.

 By practicing responsible waste management, you not only reduce your environmental footprint but also extend the life of the items you own.